 I discovered I could no longer ignore or turn my back on this resilient fact.
 The reality of it is just too overpowering, too obvious.
 I only have to look at anything, any object at all, to find proof of it, to see this unity.
 Everything that exists, simply by my awareness of it, convinces me of this profound fact.
 I knew that from this moment onwards, this stillness and profound peace was against which everything else had to be evaluated and considered.

 Evita: Given your vast experiences with meditation over the years, how would you describe what meditation is?

-Jurgen: To me Meditation is an individual contract each one of us makes with their own source, God or their Higher Self; a contract which is simply based on love.
+Jurgen: To me, Meditation is an individual contract each one of us makes with their own source, God, or their Higher Self, a contract which is simply based on love.
 I realize that some people may take a different route, and that is why I think it has to be an individual path.
-With billions of people there are billions of meditation techniques.
+With billions of people, there are billions of meditation techniques.
 The good news is that the moment I direct my attention within, I develop more of a sense of what is good for me and what is not.
-To me, the meditation is to find the best way to open a channel of communication to the inner teacher.
+To me, to meditate is to find the best way to open a channel of communication to the inner teacher.